Read Our Newer Post: 9 Tips on How to Plan Your Europe Trip

 Therefore it is about €95 per day per person to be comfortable.
 By budgeting on some meals, around €10 per day, you will be able to enjoy some fine dining as well.

-This budget does not include shopping as it is very subjective & intercity transport as it depends what mode of transportation you plan to take & how many places you will be visiting.
+This budget does not include shopping as it is very subjective & intercity transport as it depends on what mode of transportation you plan to take & how many places you will be visiting.

 How can I Save Money or Enjoy More Value with Less Money?